Mar-Issah/simple_shell_2/README.md

 - Who invented the B programming language (the direct predecessor to the C programming language).
 - Who is Ken Thompson?.
 - How does a shell work.
-- What is a pid and a ppid
+- What is a pid and a ppid.
 - How to manipulate the environment of the current process
 - What is the difference between a function and a system call
 - How to create processes